 Apply for a building warrant

-A building warrant is the legal permission to start building work.
+A building warrant is the legal permission to start building work, or to convert or demolish a building.
 This permission is to make sure that the development meets building regulations.
 It covers structural stability, fitness of materials, damp proofing, sound insulation, conservation of fuel and power, drainage, ventilation, health and safety aspects, energy efficiency, emergency escape routes, ease of access and facilities for the disabled.

 Building warrant and planning permission are two entirely different permissions.
 In most cases, you need both to carry out work legally.

 There are some things that you need to know before applying for your warrant: